Store Hours

 Gardening in Your Growing Zone

-This area is in growing Zones 8 or 9, but it’s desert, so utilize greenhouses to grow herbs and vegetables.
-Native plants like cacti, succulents, and other hardy desert shrubs will easily grow outside.
-Other beloved garden vegetables love the heat, like peppers, tomatoes, cucumbers, and squash.
+This area is in growing Zones 8 or 9, but it's desert, so utilize greenhouses to grow vegetables and herbs.
+Native plants like succulents, cacti, and other hardy desert shrubs will easily grow outside.
+Other beloved garden vegetables love the heat, like squash, tomatoes, cucumbers, and peppers.
 If you start them indoors and carefully introduce them outdoors in the shade, you can enjoy raising vegetables even in a dry climate.
-However, many spring flowers are sensitive to that much heat and sun, so research to find which varieties can handle the weather before planting outdoors.
+However, many flowers are sensitive to that much sun and heat, so research to find which varieties can handle the weather before planting outdoors.

-An indoor garden of greenery might also be lovely, so create an oasis inside your home.
-A covered porch or sunroom is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
+An indoor garden of greenery is also lovely.
+Look into house plants and create an oasis inside your home.
+A sunroom or covered porch is a great place to encourage plant growth, especially with pots and plant stands of all sizes.
 Your spring flower seed choices, whether they're annuals or perennials, can also often get an indoor start.

 Start Seeds Indoors